Wholffe/HexaMath/README.md

 # HexaMath
-a simple 2D hexa grid puzzle game made with godot
+a simple 2D hexa grid puzzle game made with godot and Wholffe